hchiam/learning-prompt-eng/open_ai_course_notes.md

 Include at the end

-Format it as (HTML, or delimited by triple backticks, and give examples if needed for your app)
+Format it as (HTML, or JSON with keys named, or delimited by triple backticks, and give examples if needed for your app)

 Check the input (and fallback if needed for your app)

 (lay out any helpful steps for the model to do to help itself think)

+INPUT:
+---
+{input}
+---

 (start the expected output to autocomplete)
 ```